eliorc/node2vec/README.md

 Python3 implementation of the node2vec algorithm Aditya Grover, Jure Leskovec and Vid Kocijan.
 [node2vec: Scalable Feature Learning for Networks.
 A. Grover, J. Leskovec.
 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2016.](https://snap.stanford.edu/node2vec/)

+# Maintenance

+### I no longer have time to maintain this, if someone wants to pick the baton let me know

 ## Installation

 `pip install node2vec`